10 Best GA Reports for UX Research

 Audience > Overview

-Quick disclaimer: this information depends heavily on your business, conversion funnel, and the type of website you have.
-An e-commerce site that sells one product and has a one page checkout process is going to have a very low page per session average.
+Disclaimer: This information depends heavily on your business, conversion funnel, and the type of website you have.
+An e-commerce site that sells one product and has a single-page checkout process is going to have a very low page per session average.
 However, a strictly content and information site, with pages that lead to more unique content, should have a higher page per session average.

 5. Device Usage